nextcloud/documentation/developer_manual/app/appframework/controllers.rst

   ?>

 An instance of the API is passed via :doc:`../general/dependencyinjection`, the same goes for a :php:class:`OCA\\AppFramework\\Http\\Request` instance.
 URL Parameters, POST, GET and FILES parameters are partly  abstracted by the Request class and can be accessed via **$this->params('myURLParamOrPostOrGetKey')** and **$this->getUploadedFile($key)** inside the controller.
 This has been done to make the app better testable.

-.. note:: If an URL Parameter, POST or GET value exist with the same key, the URL Parameter is preferred over the POST parameter and the POST parameter is preferred over the GET parameter.
-You should avoid this scenario though.

 If you want to access environment variables($_ENV), use **$this->env($key)**.
 Session and cookie variables can be accessed via **session** and **cookie**